gasarpong/Sarpong-etal_ACh_spatiotemporal_dynamics/README.md

 c.
 Line 216: Computing distance metric using the 'Euclidean' method
           Using 'complete' method to compute linkageTree

 d.
-Line 246: ColorThreshold for the dendrogram is computed
+Line 246: Color Threshold for the dendrogram is computed

 e.
 Line 251: dendrogram (linkageTree,100,'ColorThreshold', 4)
 Number of clusters in the dendrogram can be set by user